 - The decaf cappuccino

-The decaf white chocolate mocha is made with a shot of decaf espresso, steamed 2% milk (some stores let you sub it for fat-free, soy, or almond milk), white chocolate mocha syrup, and whipped cream.
-You can order it without the whipped cream to cut back on the calories.
-Another calorie-reducing option is to ask for two or three pumps of white chocolate syrup instead of the standard four pumps.
+The decaf white chocolate mocha is crafted with a shot of decaf espresso, steamed 2% milk (some stores give you the option to switch to fat-free, soy, or almond milk), white chocolate mocha syrup, and whipped cream.
+If you’re watching your calories, you can order it without the whipped cream.
+Another way to cut back on calories is by asking for two or three pumps of white chocolate syrup instead of the standard four pumps.

-Caramel macchiatos are typically the first sweet coffee drink people try.
-They’re layered with steamed milk, caramel syrup, vanilla syrup, and espresso.
-For a familiar taste without the caffeine boost, you can order this drink decaf.
-However, keep in mind that it still packs a bit of energy due to the sugar content, much like the previously mentioned decaf white chocolate mocha.
+Caramel macchiatos often serve as people’s introduction to the world of sweet coffee drinks.
+This delightful concoction features layers of steamed milk, caramel syrup, vanilla syrup, and espresso.
+If you prefer a familiar taste without the caffeine boost, you can enjoy it decaf.
+However, be aware that the sugar content still provides a bit of energy, just like the aforementioned decaf white chocolate mocha.

-The Starbucks Decaf Latte, also known as the Caffe Latte (Decaf), is a top choice for those who enjoy steamed milk and foam in their coffee.
-This drink is mainly steamed milk topped with foam and a shot of espresso (or more, depending on the size you choose).
-Enjoy your latte iced or hot for the ultimate decaf cup.
+The Starbucks Decaf Latte, also known as the Caffe Latte (Decaf), is a popular choice for coffee lovers who appreciate the rich combination of steamed milk, velvety foam, and a shot (or more, depending on the size) of espresso.
+Whether you prefer it hot or iced, this beverage is designed to deliver the ultimate decaf experience.

 What’s a Good Decaf Drink at Starbucks?